AshCoolman/docs/guides/develop-npm-modules-locally.md

+---
+layout: page
+type: guide
+title: Develop npm modules locally
+permalink: /guides/develop-npm-modules-locally/
+---

 ## Intro

 This is how you develop node modules locally, while retaining npm tooling/linking behavior for your a _Main project_.

 This guide assumes you have your app in a folder on your drive, running the node componengt that was `npm i`'d.

 1. *Git clone the node module onto your hard drive*